spektasoft/starter-kit-laravel/README.md

 ```

 Both `llm:commit` and `llm:pr` commands support the following options:

-- `--editor`: Specify an editor to open the generated message for further editing (e.g., `--editor="nano"`, `--editor="vim"`, `--editor="code --wait"`).
+-   `--editor`: Specify an editor to open the generated content for further editing (e.g., `--editor="nano"`, `--editor="vim"`, `--editor="code --wait"`).
+If not provided, you will be prompted to open the content in an editor.
-- `--only-prompt`: Only generate and output the prompt that would be sent to the language model, without actually sending it.
+-   `--only-prompt`: Prevents sending the request to the LLM.
+Instead, it generates and displays the prompt that _would_ have been sent, offering to open it in an editor for inspection.

 ## Upstream